markgol/l2lidar_node/README.md

 The node runs without any Qt GUI components and is designed to be launched independently and visualized using RViz2.

-This application utlitizes L2lidarClass for the driver interface.
+This application utlitizes the L2lidarClass for the driver interface.
 It is also available sepately at:

 https://github.com/markgol/L2lidarClass